biosingularity

 Freshness & honesty

-A verdict is only as current as its source. biosingularity discloses the age of each dataset and marks stale sources; the reference/retraction check is always live.
-It never hides a weak or absent result behind a green.
+A verdict is only as current as its source. biosingularity discloses the age of each dataset and marks stale sources; the reference / retraction check is always live.
+It reports how much of an answer it actually checked (coverage) and holds a low-coverage answer for review rather than passing it.

 The browser demo vs. the full depth

-This site runs the public-API subset (PubMed, Open Targets, ChEMBL, ClinicalTrials.gov) — enough to catch retracted citations, weak gene–disease support, and withdrawn / black-box drugs, with no sign-up.
-The full depth — variant pathogenicity over gnomAD/dbNSFP, drug interactions, drug regulatory status, discovery verification, and multi-source corroboration over a 493 GB integrated datalake — runs via the CLI, the MCP connector, or the hosted API, because that data can’t live in a browser function.
+This site runs live PubMed + a 74,273-DOI local retraction index (Crossref / Retraction Watch), plus Open Targets, ChEMBL and ClinicalTrials.gov — enough to catch retracted citations (before PubMed propagates them), weak gene–disease support, and withdrawn / black-box drugs, with no sign-up.
+Variant and drug-interaction claims are honestly held for review here rather than green-lit.
+The full depth — variant pathogenicity over gnomAD / dbNSFP / eQTL, drug interactions, adverse events, pharmacogenomics, drug regulatory status, discovery verification, and multi-source corroboration over a 493 GB integrated datalake — runs via the CLI, the MCP connector, or the hosted API, because that data can't live in a browser function.
 Nothing is asserted without a receipt in either mode.